WNPN: History

-Sale to Rhode Island Public Radio/The Public's Radio
+Sale to Rhode Island Public Radio/The Public's Radio/Ocean State Media

 On January 4, 2017, it was announced that UMass Dartmouth was selling WUMD to Rhode Island Public Radio for $1.5 million and $617,100 worth of underwriting for 10 years.
 RIPR intended to move WUMD to Tiverton, Rhode Island, to simulcast its programming.
 The FCC approved the transfer of the station license on May 1, 2017.

 WUMD signed off for the final time at noon on June 26, 2017, following the consummation of the purchase.
 Rhode Island Public Radio began broadcasting its NPR news/talk format on July 12, 2017, and the callsign changed to WXNI.
 An FCC construction permit was sought and obtained to move 89.3 to the former tower of local ABC affiliate WLNE-TV in Tiverton, greatly increasing the area covered by the signal.
 The designated community of license was also to change from North Dartmouth, Massachusetts, to Newport, Rhode Island.
 On July 29, 2018, in preparation for the final move to Tiverton, the callsign was changed to WNPN.
 The FCC approval of the move to Newport was granted effective August 13, 2018.